ahackit/work-on-the-LATTS/2.CurrentStack/AWS/readme.md

 - Can connect to  Business applications or anyone that supports SAML 2 like AD
 - Can grant access to Organizations

+### Key Managmenet Service
+- Regiona Secure Key management System
+- Manage customer master keys
+- Inegrated with most services
+- 4kb in size
+- Pay per API call
+- Audit capability using KMS
+- FIPS 140-2 Level 2
+- Level 3 is CloudHSM

+### CloudHSM
+- Dedicated hardware security model
+- FIPS 140-2 Level 3
+- Manage your own keys
+- No access to aws-managed component
+- Runs within a VPC in your account
+- Single tenant, dedicated hardware, multi-az cluster
+- Only industry-standard APIS, no AWS APIs
+- Supports
+  - PKCS#11
+  - Java Cryptography Extensions
+  - Microsoft CryptoNG
+- Keep your keys save, irretrievable if lost

+### Systems Manager
+#### Parameter Store
+- Serverless storage for config and secrets
+  - Password
+  - DB Connection Strings
+  - License Codes
+  - API Keys
+- Values can be encrypted or plain text
+- Separate data from source control
+- Store parameters in heirarchies
+  - Can provide access by path security
+- Track versions
+- Set TTL to expire certain passwords

+### Secrets Manager
+- Basically Parameter Store but costs
+- Nice feature is be able to rotate secrets and applay the new secrets
+- Can generate random secrets

+### AWS Shield
+- Protects against DDoS attacks
+- Standard
+  - Enabled for all customers at no cost
+  - Protects against common Layer 3 and 4 attacks
+    - SYN/UDP floods
+    - Reflection Attacks
+- Advanced
+  - 3000 per month, per org
+  - Ehanced protection for EC2, ELB, CloudFront, Global Accelerator, Route 53
+  - Get 24/7 access to DDoS support team
+  - DDoS Cost Protection

+### WAF
+- Lets you monitor HTTP(S) requests to
+  - CloudFront
+  - ALB
+  - API Gateway
+- Control access to content
+- Control via Filtering Rules
+  - IP Addresses
+  - Query Parameters
+  - SQL Query Injection Attacks
+- Blocked traffic returns 403
+- Behaviros
+  - Allow all requests
+  - Block all requests
+  - Count the requests you specify
+- Reuqesting properties
+  - Orgiinating IP Address
+  - Orgiinatin Country
+  - Request Size
+  - Values in Request Headers
+  - Strings in request based on RegEx
+  - SQL Code Injection
+  - XSS
+#### Firewall Manager
+- Manager WAF rules for an AWS organization

+#### CMKs
+- AWS managed CMK: Free, used by default if you pick encryption in most services
+- AWS Owned CMK: Used by AWS on a shared basis across many accounts.
+Typically wont see these
+- Customer Manage CMK: Allows key rotation. controlled via key policies and can be enabled/disabled
+- Symmetric
+  - Same key used for encryption and decyption
+  - AES-256
+  - Never leaves WAS Unencrypted
+  - AWS services integrated with KMS use symettric KMS
+  - Encryp, decrypt, and re-encrypt data
+  - Generate date keys, data key pairs, and random byte strings
+- Aysmeetric
+  - Math related public/private key pair
+  - RSA and elliptic-curve cryptography
+  - Private key never leaves AWS unencrypted
+  - Must call KMS API to use private key
+  - download public key and use outside of AWS
+  - Used by outside users of AWS who cant access KMS
+  - AWS services dont use asymettric

 ## Management and Governance
 ### CloudWatch
 - Can be used to manage, monitor and trigger infastructure